Recently I started going to a new person to cut my hair. Her name is Karen Messina.

 However, that doesn’t necessarily mean that you have to provide all of the information you have.
 It also doesn’t mean that you have to present what you have all at once.

-The Karen Messina rule for data is simple: Provide the simplest argument first (what you think and why you think it).
+The Karen Messina rule for data is simple.
+It’s the converse of the rule for hair: Provide the simplest argument first (what you think and why you think it).
 Then, layer in additional data in response to your audience’s questions and challenges.

 You can always add complexity to your presentation.
 But if you start complex (and confuse your audience), you can never make it simple.